PIReTship/bookdata-tools/docs/implementation/layout.md

 # Code Layout

-The import code consists of Python and Rust, wired together with DVC, with data in several directories to facilitate ease of discovery.
+The import code consists primarily of Rust, wired together with DVC, with data in several directories to facilitate ease of discovery.
+We use Python and R in Quarto documents for analytics and reporting.

-## Python Scripts

-Python scripts live in the various directories in which they operate.
-They should not be launched directly, but rather via `run.py`, which will make sure the environment is set up properly for them:

-    python run.py my-script-file.py

-The `bookdata` package contains a little Python utility code.
-The `run.py` script ensures it is available in the Python import path.

 ## Rust